 Now that we’ve gone over tackle, flies, and retrieve, it’s time to focus on locating that mythical fish.
 First, it’s crucial to focus on areas of low current.
 Musky are efficient hunters that want to use the least amount of energy as possible when hunting prey.
 Areas of low current are typically backwater eddies and deep drop offs.
 Another factor to consider is structure.
 Musky aren’t mobile hunters that chase bait up and down the river all day.
 Instead, they wait opportunistically around log jams, gravel bars, drop offs, and boulder fields.
 When fishing these areas, you have to be patient and thorough with each cast.
 Leave no stone unturned and ensure that you give each spot time as a musky can come out of nowhere and smoke your fly!
 The final factor to consider is the major and minor moon phases.The major period is when the moon is halfway between the rise and set period while the minors are periods in which the moon rises and sets.
 While some fishermen think these phases have no correlation to fish activity, most musky guru’s are firm believers that these daily phases drive fish activity.
 I don’t know about you but I’m a firm believer in putting in the time.
 If you come prepared with the right attitude, gear, and understanding of what to look for, you’ll be on your way to landing your first musky.

-If you work hard and find that fish of a lifetime, remember to treat them right.
+Treat them right If you work hard and find that fish of a lifetime, remember to treat them right.
 Use a rubberized net of sling to land the fish and try to keep it at the waterline if at all possible.
 Avoid fishing the heat of the summer and release them quickly.
 For more handling information Keep Fish Wet is a great resource.

 Meet the Author: With roots in the northeast Jack Larizadeh is a passionate fly fisherman and writer willing to go to the ends of the earth to catch some of his bucket list species.
 Through fly fishing he’s met a ton of new characters and friends who share the same pursuit of the next catch.
 Jack has authored a multitude of educational and informative content with an emphasis on catch and release practices and community.